-Students worldwide have taken notice of the place of English as the international language of medicine and news during the global pandemic of 2020.
+As the international language of medicine and news, English was recognized during the global pandemic as a critical resource.
 And those who aspire to enter business, broadcasting, healthcare, technology or almost any other career know that English fluency improves their future life choices.
 Volunteers know helping students learn English enables them to open doors – to higher education, better jobs, and a clearer understanding of their place in the world.
 Through Global Volunteers service programs, youth and adults learn English in affirming and supportive skills training, based on the students’ individual capabilities and learning goals.

 Global Volunteers has engaged short-term volunteers in conversational English teaching in most of our partner communities since 1990.
 Youth and adults learn English in diverse settings including preschools, elementary, junior and senior high schools, universities, businesses, government agencies, and language camps.
 Volunteers teach English with local teachers or team-teach with other volunteers.